nestauk/sdg-mapping/codebooks/codebook_sdg_4.md

 - Quality and free pre-primary childhood development, care and education
 - Access to tertiary education and university

-- Equal access for men and women affordable vocational, technical and tertiary education
+- Equal access for men and women to vocational, technical and tertiary education

 - Eliminate gender disparities in access to education and vocational training and for the vulnerable*
 - Increase in number of youth and adults who have relevant skills for employment and entrepreneurship
 - Achieve literacy and numeracy amongst youth and some adults